UntitledModGame/UntitledModGame.github.io/blog/2023-10-28_problem_solving.md

 # Solving parasitic-problems accidentally:

 I also think that toying around with random ideas is underrated.
-When I came up with the idea for question-buses, I wasn't attempting to "solve" any problem, I was just curious as to what event-buses would look like if the data flow was reversed.<br/>
+When I came up with the idea for [question buses](../buses), I wasn't attempting to "solve" any problem, I was just curious as to what event-buses would look like if the data flow was reversed.<br/>
 And as it turned out, question-buses have completely transformed the project.

 This was the same with the load-time entityType mutation API.
 (Ie. UMG's `@newEntityType` callback; naming may be different.)